RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 A [WhoisResource](#whois-rest-api-whoisresources) containing either the newly created, unfiltered object or the error message in case of a bad/unauthorized request.

-#### Request / Response Encoding

-Please take into account the following points to avoid unexpected encoding behaviour:

-* Objects are stored using the latin-1 (ISO-8859-1) character set.
-* If the request character set is not latin-1, then the request body is converted to latin-1.
-A question mark character ('?' or 0x3F) is used as a substitution character, if the character is outside the latin-1 character set.
-* The response should contain a warning, if conversion was necessary. [known issue #291](https://github.com/RIPE-NCC/whois/issues/291)
-* Unrecognised encodings that cannot be converted to latin-1 will result in an unsuccessful operation.
-* To be absolutely certain of what was stored in the database, do a follow-up query.
-* The REST API response will be in UTF-8.
-* We recommend to use UTF-8 character encoding in all REST API requests, but restrict the content to valid latin-1 characters.

 #### HTTP Status Codes
 Client applications should use the HTTP status code to detect the result of an operation.
 Any error messages will be included in the response body (see below).